 For a slightly shorter experience the trail is divided into two handy sections – North and South – both of which can be tackled on foot.
 Local buses also run regularly for those who want to take longer hops between venues.

 Go on a journey of beer enlightenment at one of New Zealand’s largest craft beer festivals.
-With over 200 beers on offer and the opportunity to meet many of New Zealand’s best brewers as well as a few hand-picked VIP's from around the globe, you wouldn’t want to miss out on Beervana.
+With more than 450 beers on offer and the opportunity to meet many of New Zealand’s best brewers as well as a few hand-picked VIP's from around the globe, you wouldn’t want to miss out on Beervana.
 What’s more, alongside a stellar line up of breweries, top eateries present their craft-beer friendly foods to satisfy all appetites.
 Beervana happens in Wellington every August - see http://beervana.co.nz/ for more information.

 The fabulous range of drinking establishments in Wellington are seemingly endless.
 Hashigo Zake is one of the best underground ‘cult’ beer bars in the country.
 Staffed by a collection of moustached craft-beer enthusiasts and decorated in a unique Japanese-retro style, this bar is a one-stop shop for 200 different types of beer.
 It’s fitting given that the name “Hashigo Zake” means ‘pub crawl’ in Japanese.